wondering-packet/learning-vault/Git/Exercises/E002a - Create branch.md

 feature/login
 * main
 # switching to a branch.
-git checkout feature/login  # OR git switch feature/login
+git checkout feature/login
 Switched to branch 'feature/login'  # validation message. git branch
 * feature/login  # * confirms we are not on feature/login branch.
 main
 # here is you can combine creating + switcing in one command.
-git checkout -b feature/logout  # OR git switch -b feature/logout Switched to a new branch 'feature/logout'
+git checkout -b feature/logout
+Switched to a new branch 'feature/logout'
 git branch
 feature/login